covcom/205CDE/13_14 Database/README.md

 ![](.md_images/start.png)

 The command prompt `$` has changed to `sqlite>`.
-This means you're inside sqlite now, you can start typing SQL commands.
+This means you're inside SQLite now, you can start typing SQL commands.
 Hit `ctrl` + `d` to quit the SQLite environment.
 This is very similar to Python.

 ![](.md_images/quit.png)

 SQLite3 is available on Linux and Mac, what if I use Windows?
 OK, you got me.
-I don't nomrally use SQLite3 directly on a Windows machine.
+I don't normally use SQLite3 directly on a Windows machine.
 I reckon you have a look at [SQLiteStudio](http://sqlitestudio.pl/).
 This software should be available on all EC machines through software portal.

 ### CRUD operations